Last Updated: March 8, 2025

 Monterey Pop and US Fame

-The Experience went on to release the album "Axis: Bold as Love," which made it to number five in the UK and number three in the US.
-This was followed by "Electric Ladyland," the band's final album; it was Hendrix's most commercially successful album, making it all the way to number one in the US.
-Becoming the highest-paid rock musician in the world by 1969, Hendrix headlined the Woodstock Music and Art Fair in New York.
+The Experience went on to release the album "Axis: Bold as Love," which made it to #5 in the UK and #3 in the US.
+This was followed by "Electric Ladyland," the band's final album; it was Hendrix's most commercially successful album, making it all the way to #1 in the US.
+Becoming the highest-paid rock musician in the world by 1969, Jimi headlined the Woodstock Music and Art Fair in New York.
 There, his guitar-driven rendition of "The Star-Spangled Banner" became one of rock's most famous performances.

 Relationships

-As a young adult, Hendrix dated Betty Jean Morgan.
-Later, when he moved into Harlem's Hotel Theresa in 1964, he met girlfriend Lithofayne Pridgon, who provided him with shelter and support.
-In the late-60s, he dated Kathy Etchingham and Carmen Borrero, the latter of whom he assaulted in a domestic violence incident.
+As a young adult, Jimi dated Betty Jean Morgan.
+Later, when he moved into Harlem's Hotel Theresa in 1964, he met his girlfriend Lithofayne Pridgon, who provided him with shelter and support.
+In the late '60s, he dated Kathy Etchingham and Carmen Borrero, the latter of whom he assaulted in a domestic violence incident.
 Hendrix's last girlfriend was Monika Dannemann, who was with him when he passed.

 Substance Abuse and Death

-In September of 1970, Monika Dannemann woke up to a breathing but unconscious Hendrix.
-After he was transported to St Mary Abbot's Hospital, Hendrix was pronounced dead.
+On September 18, 1970, Monika Dannemann woke up to a breathing but unconscious Hendrix.
+After he was transported to St Mary Abbot's Hospital, Jimi was pronounced dead.
 A post-mortem examination revealed that he had died of accidental asphyxia while intoxicated with barbiturates and an overdose of sleeping pills.

 Honors